bitshifter/glam-rs/README.md

 Not everything has a SIMD implementation yet.

-Note that this does result in some wasted space in the case of `Vec3` and `Mat3` as the base SIMD vector type is 16 bytes large and 16 byte aligned.
+Note that this does result in some wasted space in the case of `Vec3` and `Mat3` as the SIMD vector type is 16 bytes large and 16 byte aligned.

 `glam` outperforms similar Rust libraries such as [`cgmath`][cgmath] and [`nalgebra-glm`][nalgebra-glm] for common operations as tested by the [`mathbench`][mathbench]